-The balance of operating assets as of the end of September 2022 decreased slightly by ¥1.5bn from the end of FY3/22 to ¥47.0bn, but ROA improved to 2.6% (2.1% in year-earlier period) while ordinary profit grew ¥0.3bn YoY to ¥1.9bn.
-The business expanded steadily in both BPO and ICT as a result of meeting growing BPO needs and through the partnership with WorkVision which was consolidated in October 2021.
-In terms of the non-financial target of work hours saved by customers, compared to FY3/22 there were 0.12 million hours saved (the target in the medium-term management plan is 1 million hours) so this got off to an excellent start.
-In terms of activities, the Company executed M&A in order to bolster BPO service functions1, and was also able to achieve successful outcomes in expanding approach targets though collaboration with partners2.
+As of the end of FY3/23, the Company had secured profit growth, with an ordinary profit of ¥3.5bn (up ¥0.1bn YoY).
+The business achieved steady growth in both BPO and ICT as a result of meeting growing BPO needs and through the partnership with WorkVision, which was consolidated in October 2021.
+In terms of the non-financial target of work hours saved by customers, compared to FY3/22, there were 0.18 million hours saved (the target in the medium-term management plan is 1 million hours) so this got off to an excellent start.
+In terms of activities, the Company steadily expanded its business domain by strengthening functions through M&A\1 and cooperating with alliance partners\2.